stuvie/pet-store/README.md

 * staff can add new pets to the pet store’s inventory
 * staff can remove pets that have been sold

-## storefront
+## frontend: storefront

 In the ``storefront`` folder you will find an Angular.js application implementing the front-end.
+It consumes the REST API exposed by the pet store backend services

-This project was initialized with anglular-cli by running ``ng new --routing  --skip-git  --style=scss storefront``
+This project was initialized with anglular-cli-1.7.3 by running ``ng new --routing  --skip-git  --style=scss storefront``

+**technologies**: Angular-5.2.0, Angular Material-5.2.4 UI components, angular-cli-1.7.3, flex-layout (responsive), karma, protractor with jasmine, webpack will transpile typescript sources to ES5

 Unit tests are run via ``karma`` and end-to-end functional tests are run via ``protractor``.

-Typical commands to get going:
+Typical commands:

 * yarn install
 * ng serve
 * ng test
+* ng test --code-coverage
 * ng e2e

-## pet-services
+## backend: pet-services

 In the ``pet-services`` folder you will find a spring boot RESTful web service supporting the back-end and data tiers of the application.

-It uses the most recent version of spring boot, version 2.0.1

 This project was initialized by running ``./bin/springboot pet-services``

+**technologies**: Spring Boot 2.0.1, Spring Actuator, Security, Data REST, Data JPA, MVC, Thymeleaf, Java 8, springfox, H2, hibernate

 ### build and test